 Best Harmonious Views

-Other reasons Morocco makes a great spot to watch Harmonious:
+Other reasons Germany makes a great spot to watch Harmonious:

-- Activities to keep little ones entertained (coin press machine, Kidcot Fun Stop)
+- Activities to keep little ones entertained (coin press machine, miniature train, Kidcot Fun Stop)

-- Lots of shops to walk through for anyone who needs sometime to do while waiting
+- Lots of shops to walk through if someone in your party needs a break while waiting

-Here’s what Harmonious’ view looks like from Morocco:
+Here’s what Harmonious’ view looks like from Germany: